SummaryRead the full fact sheet

 - whether you are taking any blood thinning agents such as aspirin, clopidogrel, pradaxa or warfarin

-- a list all medications (prescription and non-prescription), vitamins, minerals and herbal supplements you are currently taking
+- a list all (prescription and non-prescription), and you are currently taking

 - a clean bowel so that the doctor can see the colon lining.
 This cleaning process varies, but you may be told to modify your diet and avoid certain foods in the days before the procedure